openfoodfacts/robotoff-ann/README.md

 ## Tangible results
 * You can see all the crops generated and up for manual annotation in [Hunger Games](https://hunger.openfoodfacts.org/logos), our gamified annotation engine.
-* Robotoff pings new crops and annotations in the #xxx Slack channel
+* Robotoff pings new crops and annotations in the #robotoff-alerts-annotations Slack channel

 ## Contributing